Distance education mess

 Distance education mess 1

-Few take into account that Professor Menon turned into also the author of current rules governing open and distance learning (ODL) in India.
-Tragically, this legacy is being tarnished at NUJS, which has been a chronic violator of ODL policies of the Indira Gandhi National Open University (IGNOU) and University Grants Commission (UGC) in view that 2008.
+Few consider that Professor Menon also became the author of current rules governing open and distance learning (ODL) in India.
+Tragically, this legacy is being tarnished at NUJS, which has been a chronic violator of ODL policies of the Indira Gandhi National Open University (IGNOU) and University Grants Commission (UGC) given 2008.

 The regulatory framework